Simplicity at its Finest

 Public ferries run from the port in Bodø just 20 min walk from the airport.
 There are an average of 2 daily departures to and from the island which vary depending on the day of the week/season.
 We will assist you with choosing right boats, or even chartering a private boat should you wish.

 Please be aware that we can experience heavy weather all year round but especially in January, February & March when the ferries may not run.
-This is part of the reason we don’t take less than four night bookings – if you arrive one day later than planned you still have time to enjoy your stay.
+This is part of the reason advise minimum four night stays – if you arrive one day later than planned you still have time to be.

 Your sleeping cabin will have either a single or double bed, complete with bedding/towels, space to store your belongings, a small entrance area for shoes etc. and in some of the cabins there is a working space/desk.